azouiaymen/Premiere_league_dashboard/README.md

 # Premiere_league_dashboard

-basic dashboard using dash,plotly, and pandas
+basic dashboard using dash,plotly and pandas.